AfrifaEben7/v2x_testing_app/README.md

 3. matplotlib
 4. Esmini (Please refer to the [Esmini documentation](https://esmini.github.io) for installation instructions specific to your system.(Building recommended))

+## Note
+  Cloning this project will clone Esimi as well, make sure to build for for your system.

 ## Setup

 1. Clone the repository and navigate to the project's root directory.